edolphin-ydf/add-to-pac/README.md

 ## brief

-A chrome extensions which can add current tab's host to [Shadowsocks-NG(modified by me)](https://github.com/edolphin-ydf/ShadowsocksX-NG) 's user rule pac and active right now.
+A chrome extensions which can add current tab's host to [Shadowsocks-NG(modified by me)](https://github.com/edolphin-ydf/ShadowsocksX-NG) 's user rule pac with one click.

 ## install